|

 we encourage the committees to display memorabilia from high school: photos,

-school newspapers, awards and spirit ribbons, even items from sports,
+school newspapers, awards and spirit ribbons, even items such as sports,

 cheerleader or band uniforms.
 All of these things give the reunion a personal